Association of Jewish Refugees: Social and welfare services

 The AJR has specialist social and care workers dedicated to the daily needs of AJR members who require support and guidance on a wide range of social, welfare and care requirements.

 As part of their nationwide programme of home visits, social care workers assess members' needs and, where appropriate, eligibility for a number of financial support schemes, designed to enable members to continue to live with dignity, comfort and security in their own homes for as long as possible.
+Meals-on-wheels deliveries are made once a week for members living in certain areas in London.

 On behalf of the Conference on Jewish Material Claims Against Germany the AJR administers emergency social, welfare and care funds, which can be used to pay for a number of services and essential items including dental treatment and specialist clothing as well as urgent house repairs, recuperative convalescence and respite breaks.
 The largest proportion of these funds are used to support the Homecare programme.

-Volunteers

-Volunteers are a vital resource for the AJR who welcomes new applications from those looking for ways to get involved with the services they provide.

-Aside from helping AJR care for their members, volunteers also gain from the experience.
-Volunteering has many benefits.
-It's good for mental and physical health, increases social circles and career opportunities and improves self-esteem and sense of purpose.

-Individual Befriending

-Many elderly AJR members, though still living in their own homes, are frail and often isolated.
-Some have few or no surviving family and can find themselves to be very lonely.
-A befriender, who can make regular visits, be someone to talk to and possibly go on walks with, would be very welcome.
-Currently, befrienders visit between 1-2hrs weekly, fortnightly, or even monthly.

-Supporting Clients with Memory Loss

-Memory loss can often leave a person feeling misunderstood, lonely and isolated.
-A sensitive, caring, calm and intuitive person would find visiting somebody with memory loss extremely rewarding.
-Volunteer befrienders are required to visit up to one hour a week/fortnight.
-All volunteers receive specialised training and regular supervision.

-Computer Help Project

-Many AJR members would like to learn how to use a computer to keep in touch with family and friends abroad or generally learn how to use websites or online newspapers.
-Volunteers with basic computer skills (Word, Exel, Internet, etc.) visit them and assist them in using their computer.
-The time commitment will be about one hour every week or fortnight.

-Telephone Befriending Project

-The AJR has more than 600 members over the age of 90.
-They may have been very active in their younger days, but many find that old age and ill-health means that they are less able to get out and feel isolated and lonely.
-Often a telephone call can make a huge difference to their lives.
-Volunteers keep in telephone contact with our members on a regular basis building up a rapport.